Chadbourne & Parke

-12 offices, in ten countries.
-Chadbourne was probably best known for its global practice in project finance and energy, international insurance and reinsurance practice, multi-jurisdictional litigation in courts from Rhode Island to Russia, and corporate transactions.
+12 offices in ten countries.
+Chadbourne was known for its practices in project finance and energy, international insurance and reinsurance, multi-jurisdictional litigation, and corporate transactions.

 On February 21, 2017, Norton Rose Fulbright and Chadbourne & Parke agreed to merge into a combined firm known as Norton Rose Fulbright, with about 4,000 lawyers and annual revenue around $2 billion.

 Overview

-In addition to its United States work, the firm has established substantial practices in Western, Central and Eastern Europe, Turkey, the Middle East and Latin America.
+In addition to its United States work, the firm established practices in Western, Central and Eastern Europe, Turkey, the Middle East and Latin America.

 In 2014, the firm moved to its home at 1301 Avenue of the Americas.
-Prior to 2014, the firm had been located at 30 Rockefeller Plaza, where it occupied eight floors.
-The firm moved to Rockefeller Plaza from its original Wall Street home in 1973 in order to become more accessible to its national and international clients.
-An even earlier “move” occurred in 1935 when it formed one of the first branch offices of a New York law firm in Washington, DC.
-Beginning in 1990 in Moscow, Chadbourne established offices in England, Poland, Ukraine, and Kazakhstan, receiving a significant boost in its Eastern Europe network from the dissolving firms Altheimer & Gray and Coudert Brothers.
+Prior to 2014, the firm had been located at 30 Rockefeller Plaza.
 In March 2008, the firm acquired the Mexico City office of the New York firm Thacher Proffitt & Wood as well as an associated team of lawyers in New York focusing on Latin America-related arbitration and transactions.
-Its newest offices opened in São Paulo, Brazil and Istanbul, Turkey respectively.
-The firm also has a small satellite office in China.

 Chadbourne's clients included Thomas Edison, Winston Churchill, James Joyce and the Wright brothers.
 In 1924, Tom Chadbourne orchestrated the consolidation of New York City's subway system.
 The firm's success in two landmark cases before the United States Supreme Court in the 1980s created the legal framework for development of the cogeneration and independent power production industries.
 In its successful representation of French and U.S. clients in the DeLorean sports car fiasco in Northern Ireland, the disclosure of Cabinet minutes was compelled for the first time in British history.
 The first ever approval for entry of a foreign law firm in India was obtained for Chadbourne and Parke.